walidamriou/MedicalSignalsBox/README.md

-# MedicalSignalsBox
+# Medical Signals Box
-##### Embedded system project to collect,send and save medical data with software for receive the data in computers and smart devices.
+#### Embedded system project to collect,send and save medical data with software for receive the data in computers and smart devices.

 ### Hardware:
 * Hardware_test: